HallaSurvivor/Blog/_posts/2022-04-28-diff-growth.md

 ---

-TODO: redo this analysis with the hyperbolic functions
-TODO: mention that we only _wanted_ asymptotics, but it looks like we might get lucky and we could get a closed form!

 Now, my laptop can fully exhaust every function with $\leq 4$ symbols, and we see that our best bets are